Experimental Biophysics & Optical Manipulation

 If approved, we can provide considerable support for the application process, for example including budget development, text about the host institution, review of application's science case, and contact with the funding agency if needed.
 The Faculty of Science Research Funding Office at the University of Copenhagen also provides support for applications.

 An application budget is developed online using the University's application tool and must be approved by the group leader and the Niels Bohr Institute at least one month before the application deadline.
 The budget process also facilitates the conversation about possible co-financing from the Institute or Center, laboratory set-up if needed, and any HR issues that need to be addressed.

 Information for group members

-Group meetings on Wednesdays at 9.00 AM online.
+Group meetings on Mondays at 1PM.